chef/automate/components/automate-chef-io/content/docs/notifications.md

 ### Webhook Notification Payload

 The body of the notification payload contains complex JSON data.
-While most of the attributes are self-explanatory, one to note is `type`.
+One attribute to note is `type`.
-Chef Infra Client run failures have a type of `converge_failure` where the Chef InSpec scan failures have a type of `compliance_failure`.
+Chef Infra Client run failures have a `type` of `converge_failure` where the Chef InSpec scan failures have a `type` of `compliance_failure`.

-Another item of note is the `controls` section of the Chef InSpec scan failures.
-It will contain information about each failed control so the payload can be rather large if the node has a lot of failed controls.
+The `controls` section of the Chef InSpec scan failures notification payload contains information about each failed control, so the payload can be rather large if the node has a lot of failed controls.

-Chef Client run failure example payload
+#### Chef Infra Client Run Failure Example Payload

 ``` json
 {